 Coppermine Point National Park

-Coppermine Point National Park is a remote, windswept spot overlooking the rocky, rough north coast and the island’s airport.
+Coppermine Point National Park is a remote, windswept spot overlooking the rocky, rough north coast and Virgin Gorda’s tiny airport.
 Legend has it that Spanish settlers first mined silver here in the mid-1500s, and indigenous people may well have built mines here even earlier than that.
 The ruins you see date back to 1838, when Cornish miners established a copper mining operation here.
 It had a short, unprofitable life and closed four years later.
 The mines were reopened in 1859 and were worked until 1867.

 Today, the spot’s greatest appeal is the dramatic beauty of the stone ruins silhouetted against the blue sky.
 Windy even on calm days, Coppermine Point looks eastward over the Caribbean Sea, where the view is of nothing except the disappearing horizon.